RajeshPuramaneni127/URL-Shortener-Service/README.md

 - Use tools like **Postman** or **cURL** to test the API endpoints.
 - For frontend, open the app in your browser and follow the steps in the **How to Use** section.

----

-## **Extensibility**

-This project is designed for easy future expansion.
-For example:
-- **Database Integration**: Replace the in-memory data store with MongoDB, PostgreSQL, or Redis.
-- **Authentication**: Add user accounts and authentication.
-- **TTL (Time-to-Live)**: Allow URLs to expire after a specific duration.

----

-## **Known Issues**
-- The current implementation does not persist data beyond server restarts (due to in-memory storage).
-- URL validation does not check for the actual reachability of the entered URL.

----

-## **License**
-This project is licensed under the **MIT License**.

----

-Let me know if you need additional changes!